BUPTAntiRiver/vaults/default/bupt/OS/Operating System Crash Course.md

 **Definition**: named permanent storage.
 **Contains**:
 - Data: blocks on disk.
-- Meta (Attributes): owner, size, last open time, access rights, etc.
+- Metadata (Attributes): owner, size, last open time, access rights, etc.

 ### Directory
 **Definition**: basically a **hierarchical** structure.
 Each directory is a collection of **files** and **directories**, it has a name and attributes.